Droslj/Characterization-of-epigenomic-dynamics-of-tomato-/README.md

 **Observations**<br>

-**The Similarity: Copia vs. Gypsy (Class I LTR Retrotransposons)** The Pattern: Both behave similarly, showing strong non-CG enrichment.
-The Explanation: As the dominant, long terminal repeat (LTR) retrotransposon families making up the bulk of the tomato genome's repetitive landscape, both are primary targets for heavy heterochromatinization.
+**The Similarity: Copia vs. Gypsy (Class I LTR Retrotransposons)** Both behave similarly, showing strong non-CG enrichment, especially CHG within gene bodies and CHH at gene boundaries.
+They represent dominant, long terminal repeat (LTR) retrotransposon families making up the bulk of the tomato genome's repetitive landscape, making them primary targets for methylation.
 They rely heavily on self-reinforcing maintenance pathways (like CMT3 for CHG guided by H3K9me2) and peripheral RdDM targeting (for CHH) to prevent transposition.

-**The Difference: Class I LINEs vs. LTR Retrotransposons** The Pattern: LINEs behave in the opposite fashion to LTR elements.
-The Explanation: Long Interspersed Nuclear Elements (LINEs) have different genomic distributions, often residing closer to or within lower-density heterochromatic corridors compared to massive LTR blocks.
+**The Difference: Class I LINEs vs. LTR Retrotransposons** LINEs behave in the opposite fashion to LTR elements.
+Long Interspersed Nuclear Elements (LINEs) have different genomic distributions, often residing closer to or within lower-density heterochromatic corridors compared to massive LTR blocks.
 Their distinct transcriptional dynamics and transcription-coupled chromatin states change how maintenance methyltransferases access them, resulting in an inverse enrichment profile relative to LTR elements.

 **The Difference: Helitrons (Rolling-Circle Transposons)** The Pattern: Helitrons show unique behavior contrasting with standard retrotransposons.